Game Management Unit 42

-Hunting the open desert is a much tougher hunt, and a hunter may not fill his dove limit in the half-day hunt.
+Hunting the open desert is a much tougher hunt, and a hunter may need more time to fill his bag.
 The advantage is that finding an area (usually associated with a wash) that has some dove flights yields a hunt that will offer the hunters the area to themselves.
 This is a great way to introduce new, young hunters to the sport of hunting and the safety level is highly increased.

 Each year the Arizona Game and Fish Department responds to endless compliant calls about dove hunters shooting to close to homes, businesses etc. The law states that you must be at least 1/4 mile away from these areas while hunting.